Work and College

 People with well-controlled or infrequent seizures should have few or no limitations on possible careers, but those with uncontrolled seizures may face some career limitations.
 Teens should ask the doctor about their outlook for seizure control.
 With new medications and advances in epilepsy surgery, it is likely that many people with uncontrolled seizures will become seizure-free in the future.

-Teens with both epilepsy and developmental disabilities such as mental retardation, cerebral palsy, or blindness have never had greater opportunities for employment.
+Teens with both epilepsy and developmental disabilities such as intellectual disability, cerebral palsy, or visual impairments have never had greater opportunities for employment.
 Their success in obtaining gratifying employment depends on support from family, school, and medical services.
 Planning is critical.
 Teens and their families should work with educational, social, and medical resources to develop realistic plans for employment and independence.
 Vocational planning should focus on the teen's ability to learn and master specific technical skills as well as appropriate social behavior.
 In many cases, attention to specific training may be less important than issues of self-esteem and personal skills for interacting in a work environment.
 Realistic but progressive and positive expectations underlie a successful plan.